SwissBorg/akka-persistence-postgres/README.md

 PersistenceQuery(system).readJournalFor[PostgresReadJournal](PostgresReadJournal.Identifier)
 ```

+## Documentation
+Documentation can be found on the [project page](https://swissborg.github.io/akka-persistence-postgres/).

 ## Key features when compared to the original Akka Persistence JDBC plugin

 ### BRIN index on the ordering column
 This plugin has been re-designed in terms of handling very large journals.